Because parenthood is challenging, we can sometimes forget how to just be a happy parent in the midst of it all.

 What does your mental score-card keep track of—Which parent does more?
 Who's most consistent?
 Which mom contributes most in your child's class?
 Keeping score wastes energy.
 Just do what you feel inspired and able to do.

 Don't feel obligated by others' contributions.
 Don't obligate them to live up to yours.

 As a parent, you have a responsibility to set boundaries.
 But if a child consistently resists a certain boundary, don't just force them to comply.
 Ask yourself and your child, “Why?"
 Think of yourself as your child's trusted and effective guide, not their dictator.

 When they experience you this way, they're more likely to listen, which means less struggle and frustration for both of you.

 If you're not a yeller, this one isn't for you.
 But if you tend to yell when upset, consider this question: Has yelling strengthened your relationship with your child?
 Yelling usually happens in anger and it often frightens and intimidates children.
 It destroys trust and a child's feeling of safety.

 Pay attention to times and circumstances when you yell and then commit to changing those scenarios in the future.

-5. Your need to look perfect
+5. Your desire to be perfect

-No such thing as a perfect parent.
+There is no such thing as a perfect parent.
 Embrace your imperfections.
 Laugh at yourself.
 The best parents are willing to always learn, change and improve.